cvs-health/testaro/README.md

 The purpose of Testaro is to provide programmatic access to over 600 accessibility tests defined in several test packages and in Testaro itself.

-Calling Testaro requires telling it which operations (including tests) to perform, which URLs to perform them on, and where to write its reports.
+Running Testaro requires telling it which operations (including tests) to perform and which URLs to perform them on, and giving Testaro an object to put its output into.

-Testaro outputs progress messages and a list of reports to the standard output.
-It writes the reports in JSON format.
+Testaro outputs progress messages to the standard output.
+It populates the object with log information and test reports.

 ## System requirements